 Are you sorry for the things you have done, and are you

 willing to, and trying to change?
 Then you have not fallen

 way from God cannot be renewed to repentance.
 Rest assured, if

 you are repentant, then you have not fallen away!

 For it is impossible for those who were once

 enlightened, and have tasted of the heavenly gift, and were

 of the world to come, 6

 If they shall fall away, to renew them again unto repentance; seeing they crucify to

 themselves the Son of God afresh, and put him to an open

-Not only that, but those who fall away never trusted in Jesus to
+Not only that, but those who fall away never trusted in Jesus

-salvation.”
+“accompany salvation.”
 Rather,

 loving and merciful God to repent.

 6:7 For the